sigsum/sigsum/doc/design.md

 supports witness cosigning.
 Policy aspects for a log operator are easy because it is relatively cheap to allow a witness to be a cosigner.
 It is not a log operator's job to determine if any real-world entity is trustworthy.
-It is not even a log operator's job to help signers and verifiers discover witness keys.
+It is not even a log operator's job to help signers and end-users discover witness keys.

 Given a permissive policy for which witnesses are allowed to cosign, a signer may not care for all retrieved cosignatures.
-Unwanted ones can simply be removed before distribution to a verifier takes place.
+Unwanted ones can simply be removed before distribution to an end-user takes place.
 This is in contrast to the original proposal by
 	[Syta et al.](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7546521),
 which puts an authority right in the middle of a slowly evolving witnessing policy.